-Nicolas (Nick) Loris, an economist, focuses on energy, environmental, and regulatory issues as the Herbert and Joyce Morgan fellow at The Heritage Foundation.
+Nicolas (Nick) Loris, an economist, focuses on energy, environmental, and regulatory issues as the Deputy Director of the Thomas A. Roe Institute for Economic Policy Studies and Herbert and Joyce Morgan fellow at The Heritage Foundation.

 He also covers coal, oil, natural gas, nuclear gas, and renewable energy policy and articulates the benefits of free market environmentalism.

 Loris has testified before House and Senate committees.
 He has been published and quoted in major newspapers such as The Wall Street Journal and The New York Times.
 His radio and television appearances include CNN, Fox News Channel, MSNBC, and National Public Radio.

 Loris was promoted to research fellow in March 2016.
 He had been a senior policy analyst since 2013, and was named Morgan fellow the year before.
 The fellowship was endowed by retired real estate developer Herbert Morgan and his late wife, Joyce, of Arlington, Va., longtime proponents of free enterprise and limited government.

 Before joining Heritage in 2007, Loris was an associate at the Charles G. Koch Charitable Foundation, immersing himself for a year in a market-based management program.

 He received his master's degree in economics from George Mason University in Fairfax, Va.
 He holds a bachelor's degree in economics, finance, and political science from Albright College in Reading, Pa.